OfficineArduinoTorino/RuralHack/README.md

 A place to store all the code and information for the RuralHack experimentations held during several workshops held in the summer 2016 in Italy and Mediterranean Areas by Officine Arduino and Ruralhub.

+# Structure of the Repository

+You can see two main folders.
+In the /exercises you can find basic examples of use of several sensors used in the workshop, while in the /libraries folder some hof the main libraries used are hosted.

 # The Kit

 The list of components used in the workshop is - indeed - a kit, which hopefully will be sold on the Genuino/Arduino Store soon.